nextgis-borsch/borsch/README.md

 # Common cmake scripts
 This is common cmake scripts for building system.
-Now two main files created **find_anyproject.cmake** and **find_extproject.cmake**.
+Now two main files created **FindAnyProject.cmake** and **FindExtProject.cmake**.

-find_anyproject.cmake - have to functions: find_anyproject and target_link_extlibraries.
+FindAnyProject.cmake - have two main functions: find_anyproject and target_link_extlibraries.

 The first one try to find_package locally.
 If no package found user can select to use external project.
-The find_extproject.cmake used for it.
+The FindExtProject.cmake used for it.

 The second one used to link target libraries from both local or external packages.